-At this time of year, it’s invaluable to take stock of what feed you have on the farm, how many animals, how much they’re eating daily, how available local feed is and at what price and how the pastures are coming on and which ones may be ready first.
-My grazier friend, Rob Moore says, “A bale fed in early spring and waiting till the grass is ready will be worth 4 bales of summer grass production”, not to mention the fertility.
+At this time of year, it’s invaluable to take stock of what feed you have on the farm, how many animals, how much they’re eating daily, how available local feed is and at what price, and how the pastures are coming on and which ones may be ready first.
+My grazier friend, Rob Moore says, “A bale fed in early spring and waiting till the grass is ready will be worth 4 bales of summer grass production,” not to mention what it can add in the way of fertility.

 Pastures should not be grazed until the 3 to 4-leaf stage or when the plants are at least 6 to 8 inches tall.
 If you have a high proportion of legumes in the pasture, do not graze until the plants are 8 to 12 inches tall.
 Significant research has showed grazing plants before the third leaf stage can result in the loss of over 60% of the potential forage yield.
 Grazing one week too early in the spring will sacrifice three weeks of grazing in the fall.

-Because I work with farmers on grazing management, I have seen some pretty bad wrecks when animals are allowed on the pasture too soon and meander on all the fields taking the land to the “surface of the moon”.
-It basically ruined the pastures for the year.
-I’ve also seen the same farmer on the same land employ holding the animals until the right time and prosper just fine.
+Because I work with farmers on grazing management, I have seen some pretty bad wrecks when animals are allowed on the pasture too soon and meander over all the fields taking all the forage and creating a “surface-of-the-moon” effect.
+They’ve basically ruined the pastures for the year.
+I’ve also seen the same farmer on the same land hold the animals until the right time and prosper just fine through the summer.
 It’s really about the grazing management decisions we make and not the animal’s fault.